Xola-Kota-2016/Week-1-HTML-and-CSS-Introduction-to-HTML-and-CSS-/README.md

 -  the dt tag is used for the term and the dd tag is used for the definition.
 The dl tag is used to wrap around the dt and dd tags.
 - Quotes in HTML are created using the blockquote tag in HTML.
 The text of the quote is enclosed using p tags and the attribute the quote to a person we use the cite quote.
 We can also use the q tags for creating inline quotes.
 - HTML date and time ...
 - To display code snippets we use the code tags.
-Sometimes the code tags do not work when working with HTML and therefor we have to use %lt; of less than sign and &gt; sign so that HTML does execute the HTML code.
+Sometimes the code tags do not work when working with HTML and therefor we have to use &lt; of less than sign and &gt; sign so that HTML does execute the HTML code.